SEMILEDS CORPORATION (NASDAQ:LEDS) Files An 8-K Notice of Delisting or Failure to Satisfy a Continued Listing Rule or Standard; Transfer of Listing - Market Exclusive

 On November 25, 2019, the Company received a notice from The NASDAQ Stock Market (“Nasdaq”) indicating that the Company did not meet the minimum of $2,500,000 in stockholders’ equity required by Listing Rule 5550(b)(1) for continued listing.
 The Company also did not meet the alternatives of market value of listed securities or net income from continuing operations.
 Under the listing rule, the Company had 45 calendar days to submit a plan to regain compliance, which the Company did.
 The plan was accepted by Nasdaq, and Nasdaq granted an extension of up to May 25, 2020 for the Company to regain compliance.

 As reported in the Company’s Quarterly Report on Form 10-Q, the Company’s total stockholders’ equity as of February 29, 2020 was $2,393 thousand.
-Since the Form 10-Q was filed on April 10, 2020, the Company entered into a Common Stock Purchase Agreement dated May 25, 2020 with FengShuang Zhu to purchase 33,333 shares of common stock for an aggregate purchase price of $100,000, and the partial conversion of the convertible unsecured promissory note held by J.R Simplot Company and the Company’s Chairman and CEO Trung Doan to Common stocks.
-As a result of the stock sale, and partial conversion of the promissory note to common stock, as of the date of this Form 8-K, the Company believes that is has regained compliance with the stockholders’ equity requirement.
+Since the Form 10-Q was filed on April 10, 2020, the Company entered into a Common Stock Purchase Agreement dated May 25, 2020 with FengShuang Zhu to purchase 33,333 shares of common stock for an aggregate purchase price of $100,000, and the partial conversion on May 25, 2020 of $600,000 of the convertible unsecured promissory notes held by J.R Simplot Company (in the amount of $300,000) and the Company’s Chairman and CEO, Trung Doan, (in the amount of $300,000) to 100,000 shares of Common Stock each or 200,000 shares in total.
+As a result of the stock sale, and partial conversion of the promissory notes to common stock, as of the date of this Form 8-K, the Company believes that it has regained compliance with the stockholders’ equity requirement.

 The Company understands that Nasdaq will continue to monitor the Company’s ongoing compliance with the stockholders’ equity requirement and, if at the time of its next periodic report the Company does not evidence compliance, that it may be subject to delisting.